Susitna North, Alaska

-Susitna North is a census-designated place (CDP) in the Matanuska-Susitna Borough in the U.S. state of Alaska.
+Susitna North (commonly known as Sunshine) is a census-designated place (CDP) in the Matanuska-Susitna Borough in the U.S. state of Alaska.
 It is part of the Anchorage, Alaska Metropolitan Statistical Area.
 The population was 1,564 at the 2020 census, up from 1,260 in 2010.
 The CDP was formerly named Y (/ˈwaɪ/), for the intersection of the George Parks Highway and the Talkeetna Spur Road.
 In the immediate vicinity of this intersection is a community center, containing a health clinic, law enforcement (Alaska State Troopers), Susitna Valley High School, and retail services for highway travelers such as gasoline and food.

 History

 Ahtna-speaking Athabascans lived in the Talkeetna Mountains and had a village opposite the mouth of Sunshine Creek called "Tsuk Qayeh", meaning "Old Village".
 Dena'ina-speaking Athabascans lived along the Deshka River and the middle Susitna River in the winter, below present-day Talkeetna.
 A Dena'ina village was located on the North Fork of the Kashwitna River, with a trail to Chickaloon, Alaska.
 Montana Creek became a small Dena'ina village in about 1915 during construction of the Alaska Railroad.
 Through 1927, the railroad brought employment and settlement to the area.
 Montana, at Mile 209.3, was one of the first construction camps.
 In 1918, a spur was constructed to a coal mine in the area.
 Sunshine Depot at Mile 215.3 was established in 1918, but was moved to higher ground in 1936.
 Construction of the Parks Highway and state land disposals led to settlement of the area.